 California Criminalistics Institute / Various

-Applicants must be employed in a forensic laboratory as a criminalist or forensic scientist.
+Applicants must be employed in a forensic laboratory as a criminalist or forensic scientist in an accredited laboratory.

 No cost to POST supported or State of California based Law Enforcement agencies.
 A $600.00 tuition fee will be required of all other public agency, private sector, or out-of-state applicants.